ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Authorization Response {#ssec-authorization-response}

-The Authorization Response sent from the AS to the Client is as defined in Section 5.6.2 of {{I-D.ietf-ace-oauth-authz}} and MUST contain the following parameters:
+The Authorization Response sent from the AS to the Client is defined in Section 5.6.2 of {{I-D.ietf-ace-oauth-authz}} and MUST contain the following parameters:

 * 'access_token', containing the proof-of-possession access token.

 * 'cnf' if symmetric keys are used, not present if asymmetric keys are used.
 This parameter is defined in Section 3.2 of {{I-D.ietf-ace-oauth-params}} and contains the symmetric proof-of-possession key that the Client is supposed to use with the KDC.

 * 'rs_cnf' if asymmetric keys are used, not present if symmetric keys are used.
-This parameter is as defined in Section 3.2 of {{I-D.ietf-ace-oauth-params}} and contains information about the public key of the KDC.
+This parameter is defined in Section 3.2 of {{I-D.ietf-ace-oauth-params}} and contains information about the public key of the KDC.

 * 'expires_in', contains the lifetime in seconds of the access token.
 This parameter MAY be omitted if the application defines how the expiration time is communicated to the Client via other means, or if it establishes a default value.